 Low-cost flights from the UK/Ireland

 There are flights into Rennes, Dinard and Brest by the low-cost airlines RyanAir and Flybe which can be ludicrously cheap.
 In all three cases the airports are under 2 hours easy drive from our base, and so car hire may well be the cheapest option.
 Alternatively in each case a short taxi ride or shuttle bus will take you to the train station where you can get a train to bring you the station nearest to us.
 In each case we offer a taxi pick-up from nearest station at cost price.
-In the case of Brest the station we pick up from is Carhaix, for Rennes and Dinard it is St Brieuc, if you can catch our standard 2.10 pm pick-up here then the cost is £12.50/15 Euro each way, per person.
-You book these trains direct with SNCF at their <AHREF="http://www.voyages-sncf.fr/" TARGET="_blank">website or see the SNCF English site here.
+In the case of Brest the station we pick up from is Carhaix, for Rennes and Dinard it is St Brieuc.

 All stations and airports have car hire agents on site so this is a very convenient way of getting to us, and can work out as cheap as other options even though the car will remain unused for a week.
-Car hire links are on all the low-cost airline websites, but this site does cover most of them.
+Car hire links are on all the low-cost airline websites.
 For many people hiring a car may well work out to be a cheap option, especially if there are say four of you, (cheaper than four rail tickets from Paris for example) so it's well worth investigating...

 For UK customers in particular this site will help book from station to station - https://loco2.com/ Otherwise the Eurostar is convenient for many people and involves only one change at Paris in order to come to St Brieuc see http://www.eurostar.com/dynamic/index.jsp.
 Re train times.
 We collect and drop off people at the St Brieuc TGV (Train Grande Vitesse) station every Saturday afternoon, this service costs 25 pounds/30e per person in total for both trips.
-We are there to meet up with the train leaving Paris at 11.08 and arriving at St Brieuc before 2.30 - note these times vary a little through the year - and at the same time drop off the previous week's customers ready for the approx 15.00 arriving at Paris Montparnass 1 et 2 at around 18.30 - both are direct and these times vary fractionally over the summer.
+We are there to meet up with the train leaving Paris Montparnasse at around 11.00 and arriving at St Brieuc before 2.30 - note these times vary a little through the year - and at the same time drop off the previous week's customers ready for the approx 15.00 to Paris Montparnass - both are .

 All these options will vary in price and convenience and we are happy to advise you.